Extensible Multi-Granularity Fusion Network and Transferable Curriculum Learning for Aspect-based Sentiment Analysis: Methodology

 \paragraph{Constituent GCN} We follow the syntax structure of the Con.Tree in a bottom-up manner, inspired by BiSyn-GAT+ \cite{liang-etal-2022-bisyn}.
 The Con.Tree is composed of multiple phrases (${ph}_{u}^{l}$) that make up the input text, and we create corresponding graphs based on these phrases ${ph}_{u}^{m}$.

-Given the substantial depth of the constituent tree, we choose a total of $m$ layers with alternating intervals \footnote{For instance, you can choose layer 1, skip one layer, pick layer 3, and continue this pattern.}.
+Given the substantial depth of the constituent tree, we choose a total of $m$ layers with alternating intervals; for example, we select layer 1, skip layer 2, pick layer 3, and continue this pattern.
 We make this choice because the variation in phrase hierarchical information between adjacent layers is minimal, and excessive alignment would be an inefficient use of computational resources.
 Additionally, the chosen value of $m$ aligns with the number of ConGCN layers.

 The constituent graph is embodied as an adjacency matrix $A^{\text{con}} \in \mathbb{R}^{l_{c} \times n \times n}$, which is defined as follows:

 where $m$ denotes the level of the phrase within the selected $l_{c}$ layers, while $u$ denotes the constituent label associated with the phrase, such as S, NP, VP, and so on.
 Subsequently yields the output hidden representation $H^{\text{con}}=\left\{h_{1}^{\text{con}}, h_{2}^{\text{con}}, \ldots, h_{n}^{\text{con}}\right\}$ is then obtained from the ConGCN module using Eq. (\ref{eq:gcn_update}).